zeek/zeek-docs/scripts/base/files/extract/main.zeek.rst

    The default max size for extracted files (they won't exceed this number of bytes).
 A value of zero means unlimited.

+.. zeek:id:: FileExtract::default_limit_includes_missing
+   :source-code: base/files/extract/main.zeek 21 21

+   :Type: :zeek:type:`bool`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``T``

+   This setting configures if the file extract limit is inclusive of missing bytes.
+By default, missing bytes do count towards the limit.
+   Setting this option to false changes this behavior so that missing bytes no longer count towards these limits.
+Files with missing bytes are created as sparse files on disk.
+Their apparent size can exceed this file size limit.

 Redefinable Options
 ###################
 .. zeek:id:: FileExtract::prefix